If your Landing Page Designs Aren’t Converting, Try This!

-If your landing page has been running for a while and you haven’t been getting the results you were hoping for, it’s time to go back to the drawing board!
+If your landing page has been running for a while and you haven’t been getting the results you were hoping for as part of your marketing strategy, it’s time to go back to the drawing board!

 Landing pages are designed to optimise conversions from known sources.
-A common example is Google Adwords.
+A common example is Google Ads.

 When you know the source your visitor has come from, you can create a landing page with their search intention in mind.
 Optimising this page for their search intention can make your digital marketing budget stretch much further!